Arin213/rockPaperScissors/README.md

    Compares the choices and updates the score based on the result.

 4. **Play Game**
-   Repeats the game for 5 rounds, then asks the user if they want to play again.
-Ends the game and display the scores on page.
+   after the 5 rounds the final score get displayed and play button will be enabled and the 3 buttons of rock, paper and scissors will get disabled.

 ## 📌 Example Output
 ```